broxus/everscale-inpage-provider/docs/pages/guides/2-installation.md

 #### Using the hasEverscaleProvider() function

-Import the `hasEverscaleProvider()` function from the 'everscale-inpage-provider' package and use it to check if your browser supports TON-compatible blockchains.
+Import the `hasEverscaleProvider()` function from the 'everscale-inpage-provider' package and use it to check if your browser supports TVM-compatible blockchains.

 ```typescript
 import { hasEverscaleProvider } from 'everscale-inpage-provider';